 2) Commit, commit, commit

 Gary talks about how much time he had to commit in the first year to get all his ventures to take off.
 Commitment is unquestionable in an entrepreneur’s world.
 Your commitment is probably what will keep the business afloat way after the motivation and initial excitement wears off.
-Putting in the hours everyday.
+Putting in the hours every day counts and it’s ultimately what will make the difference between a failed business and one that flourishes.

 3) Keep your word